 How helpdesk is dealt

-Helpdesk softwares are incredible tools, with multiple features able to organize your customer’s information properly.
+Helpdesk software are incredible tools, with multiple features able to organize your customer’s information properly.

 That’s why big companies such as Zendesk have so many clients.
 This is a truly needed service, and they have found one good solution.
 But is it the best?